 If a network worm penetrates a site's perimeter, it can quickly spread to other vulnerable hosts inside the site.
-The infection propagates by the compromised hosts repeatedly attempting to contact and infect new potential victims.
-The traffic pattern of fast worm propagation-a single host quickly contacting many different hosts-is a prominent feature across a number of types of worms, and detecting such patterns constitutes the basis for several worm detection approaches [2, 8, 13].
+The infection propagates by the compromised host repeatedly attempting to contact and infect new potential victims.
+Figure 1 illustrates a situation where a worm bypasses a firewall and then propagates to local machines via an infected laptop plugged in to a local network.
+The traffic pattern of fast worm propagation- a single host quickly contacting many different hosts-is a prominent feature across a number of types of worms, and detecting such patterns constitutes the basis for several worm detection approaches [2,9,14].

 The problem of accurately detecting such worm scanning becomes particularly acute for enterprise networks comprised of a variety of types of hosts running numerous, different applications.
-This diversity makes it difficult to tune existing worm detection methods [2, 13] that presume preselected thresholds for connection rates and window sizes over which to compute whether a host's activity is "too quick."
+This diversity makes it difficult to tune existing worm detection methods [2, 14] that presume preselected thresholds for connection rates and window sizes over which to compute whether a host's activity is "too quick."
 First, finding a single threshold rate that accommodates all (or almost all) benign hosts requires excessive tuning because of diverse application behaviors (e.g., a Web browser generating multiple concurrent connections to fetch embedded objects vs. an SSH client connecting to a server).
-Second, the window size chosen to compute the average rate affects the detection speed and accuracy; if too small, the detection algorithm is less resilient to small legitimate connection bursts, but if too big, the detection algorithm reacts slowly to fast propagating worms, for which brisk response is vital.
+Second, Fig. 1 Worm propagation inside a site the window size chosen to compute the average rate affects the detection speed and accuracy; if too small, the detection algorithm is less resilient to small legitimate connection bursts, but if too big, the detection algorithm reacts slowly to fast propagating worms, for which brisk response is vital.

 In this paper, we first develop an algorithm for detecting fast-propagating worms that use high-quality targeting information.
 We base our approach on analyzing the rate at which hosts initiate connections to new destinations.
-One such class of worms are those that spread in a topological fashion [11, 16]: they gather information on the locally infected host regarding other likely victims.
-For example, the Morris worm examined .rhosts files to see what other machines were known to the local machine [4, 10].
+One such class of worms are those that spread in a topological fashion [12,17]: they gather information on the locally infected host regarding other likely victims.
+For example, the Morris worm examined .rhosts files to see what other machines were known to the local machine [4, 11].
 A related technique is the use of meta-servers, such as worms that query search engines for likely victims [5].
 These targeting worms can spread extremely quickly, even using relatively low-rate scanning, because the vulnerability density of the addresses they probe is so much higher than if they use random scanning.
-Furthermore, these worms can evade many existing worm defense systems that rely on the artifacts of random scanning such as number of failed connections and the absence of preceding DNS lookups [2, 8, 17, 18].
+Furthermore, these worms can evade many existing worm defense systems that rely on the artifacts of random scanning such as number of failed connections and the absence of preceding DNS lookups [2,9,18,19].